San Francisco Marriott Marquis

+History

 The hotel was at the heart of the city of San Francisco's development of the central blocks in the South of Market area during the late 1970s and early 1980s.
 The city had put out an invitation to property developers to come up with ideas for the area.
 Ten developers originally responded and the eventual proposal chosen - in October 1980 - was a joint effort by Marriott together with the Canadian property developers Olympia and York.

 The Marriott Marquis opened on October 17, 1989, the day of the Loma Prieta earthquake.
 With better earthquake proofing than several nearby hotels, the building only lost a single window.

-The San Francisco Marriott Marquis is one of eight Marriott International hotels in the city along with Courtyard San Francisco Downtown, Courtyard San Francisco Fisherman's Wharf, San Francisco Marriott Fisherman's Wharf, San Francisco Marriott Union Square, JW Marriott San Francisco Union Square, Hotel Adagio, and the Ritz-Carlton, San Francisco.
+2024 strike

+On November 24, 2024, about 500 employees at the San Francisco Marriot Marquis, who are also members of UNITE HERE's Local 2 chapter, went on strike.
+As of December 2, 2024, the strike remained ongoing, and was also expected to last past the upcoming holidays.
+On December 24, 2024, a four-year labor agreement was ratified, thus bringing the strike to an end.